ogusarenko/mke-docs/content/dev/upgrade-from-MKE-3x/upgrade-cert-manager.md

 `crds.enabled: true` value, or `installCRDs: true` for versions prior to 1.15, first ensure that you are running version 1.15 or later.
-Versions prior to 1.15 do not support the retention of CRDs during the helm uninstall, and thus if you run the command you will lose all of your CRDs and custom resources.
+Versions prior to 1.15 do not support the retention of CRDs during the helm uninstall, and thus if you run the command, you will lose all of your CRDs and custom resources.
 As such, if your version of cert-manager is earlier than 1.15, you must upgrade it before running `helm uninstall`.